 Coober Pedy sits on the traditional lands of the Arabana people but it is also significant to the Kokatha and Yankuntjatjarra people too.
 In fact the name comes from the Kokatha words “Kupa Piti”, literally “white man’s hole”, which is fitting!

 The weather in summer can get over 50 degrees celcius, so the best time to visit Coober Pedy is in the cooler months.
 To be honest, it’s probably not even worth trying to visit between November and March as many of the tours and attractions will not be operating.
 Even many of the locals pack up and leave town for cooler climates.

-Getting to Coober Pedy
+How to Get to Coober Pedy

 Most people will come to Coober Pedy by car, many of them travelling along the Stuart highway to or from the Northern Territory.
 Caravans and campers are a common site too.
 While it’s not totally necessary, I would recommend a car during your visit as it will make it easier to get around.
 It’s a long 9-10 hours drive from Adelaide, and I recommend doing it over two days, stopping in Port Augusta for a night along the way.
 If you are going to do it in one, take a friend and alternate the driving.
 Beyond Port Augusta, it is a long a potentially boring drive.